-Two awards are available annually for up to €6250 each, inclusive of 25% overheads.
+Two awards are available annually for up to €6250 each, inclusive of 25% overheads (i.e. €5000 exclusive of overheads).
 Overheads are calculated as 25% of direct project costs.
 Award duration is for up to 12 months from date of award, and strict timelines apply.